SakshiUppoor/100-days-of-code/log.md

 * Researched about web design and buttons UI

 #### Thoughts:
+Wish I could give more time to front-end dev.
+However, it's not the right time for it since term tests are demanding more time and once I'm done with them, I've got 2 mini-projects due.
+However, I'll try my best to take out 30 minutes everyday after tests for it and I'll spend my time on the train to research.

 #### Plan of action for tommorow:
 * Probably learn and practice data structures as exams got pre-poned.